Learning with Noisy Labels through Learnable Weighting and Centroid Similarity: Training details for NCOD and NCOD+

 \subsection{Definition of label Noise}

-In this paper, we have used two types of datasets: those with realistic label noise and those with synthetic label noise.
-For the CIFAR-100 dataset, we generated synthetic noise using the methodologies described in the work of \citet{liu2022robust}.
-On the other hand, the mini Webvision dataset has realistic noise.
-The synthetic noise was generated by following the procedures outlined in the \citet{liu2022robust} paper.
-This allows us to evaluate the performance of our method on datasets with both synthetic and realistic label noise and provides a comprehensive understanding of its effectiveness in various settings.
+In this paper, we employed two distinct categories of datasets: those containing real label noise and those with synthetic label noise.
+In the case of the CIFAR-100 dataset, we created artificial noise by implementing the techniques detailed in the study conducted by \cite{liu2022robust}.
+Conversely, the mini Webvision dataset is a real noisy dataset.
+This strategy enables us to assess the efficacy of our approach on datasets featuring both synthetic and real label noise, thereby offering a comprehensive insight into its performance across diverse scenarios.